Sizzl/utstats-uscript/README.md

 - - - -

 ## Version 4.2a beta ##
+Fork of original UA code for UTAssault.net League Games and PUGs

 _Original release notes adapted for GitHub, with ChangeLog observations added_

-First fork of original UA code for UTAssault.net League Games and PUGs

-All release history can be found at https://unrealadmin.org/forums/forumdisplay.php?f=174
+Original release history for v4.2 and below can be found at https://unrealadmin.org/forums/forumdisplay.php?f=174

 ## ChangeLog ##

 ### v4.2a beta  ###
-SmartAS:
+SmartAS 1.01k (2008) - enhanced support for UTA Pug games:
+ - Added a trigger by way of a config variable which would be set during match setup to generate a new match code

+SmartAS 1.01a-j (2005):
  - Moved some of the Assault-specific stats processing into a separate mod
  - Introduced LeagueAssault match-mode support
  - Pulled in additional Assault objective statistics